milangroshev/niryo-one-digital-twin/digital-twin-service/digital-replica/README.md

-# Niryo One ROS controlled simulation.
+# Niryo One Digital Twin.

 ## What is this?

-This repository contains the necessary files to deploy and execute a Niryo One digital twin application.
+This repository contains the necessary files to run the Niryo One Digital Twin replica.

 The digital twin monitors the state of a Niryo One robot using ROS topics, specifically the /joint_states and the /joy topics using the ROS interface for CoppeliaSim.